gmelodie/teletxt/README.md

-# telenet
+# teletxt
-Telegram bot that uses netxt to keep track of your todo list
+Telegram bot that uses [netxt](https://github.com/gmelodie/netxt) to keep track of your todo list